-If there is anything you cannot find as you explore the admitted applicants section of the website, please call me directly at (651) 962-4872 or send an email to email@example.com.
-We have had some issues with our emails ending up in spam filters, so please add firstname.lastname@example.org to your safe sender list!
+If there is anything you cannot find as you explore the admitted applicants section of the website, please call me directly at (651) 962-4872 or send an email to firstname.lastname@example.org.
+Please add email@example.com to your safe sender list!

 Assistant Dean of Admissions and International Studies